ImScientist/probabilistic-forecasting-travel-time/README.md

 ## Evaluate model

-- We can evaluate both the point predictions and the uncertainty estimation provided by the predicted probability distribution functions or quantiles.
+- We can evaluate accuracy and the uncertainty estimation provided by the predicted probability distribution functions or quantiles by using the following metrics/plots:

+  - Fraction of cases (y-axis) where the observed percentile is below a given value (x-axis).
+Under observed percentile we understand the percentile of the predicted distribution to which the observation belongs to.
+For example, if we have predicted a normally distributed pdf with zero mean and unit standard deviation, and the observed value is 0, then the observed percentile will be 50.
+In the ideal case the plot should follow a straight line from (x,y) = (0,0) to (100,1).

+  - Histograms of the ratios between the mean and the standard deviation of the predicted distribution for every datapoint.
+For the model that predicts a fixed number of percentiles we replace the standard deviation with the difference between two percentiles, for example the 15-th and 85-th.
+This makes it harder to compare the predictions of both models.